ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Introduction

-The above approaches aim to improve reasoning reliability through forward enhancement, while few research address the issue from a reverse verification perspective, particularly in detecting and correcting FP.
-Current FP detection methods fall into two categories: human detection and model detection \cite {wang_examining_2025}.
-The former is inefficient and lacks scalability; the latter, though automated, typically relies on high-performance supervisory models—leading to a dilemma similar to that of LLaVA-CoT——if a superior VLM is needed to judge reasoning validity, directly employing superior for inference is often more efficient.
-Furthermore, both human and model-based evaluations suffer from inconsistent cognitive standards when detecting FP.
-As shown in the example in Figure \ref{Fig1}, a supervisory model receiving only the direct reasoning (left) might deem it valid (e.g., accepting "inferring time from sunlight and shadows" as feasible).
-However, if the reasoning model fails to capture the causal link between light and time (right), the reasoning is logically flawed and should be classified as FP.
+The above approaches aim to improve the reliability of reasoning through forward enhancement.
+However, few approaches address the issue of reverse verification, particularly with regard to detecting and correcting FP.
+Current FP detection methods fall into two categories: human and model-based \cite {wang_examining_2025}.
+The former is inefficient and lacks scalability, while the latter, although automated, typically relies on high-performance supervisory models.
+This creates a dilemma: if a superior VLM is needed to judge reasoning validity, \IEEEpubidadjcol it is often more efficient to use that superior VLM for reasoning.
+Meanwhile, both human and model-based evaluations suffer from inconsistent cognitive standards in FP.
+Assume a supervisory model to review the reasoning process of the inference model.
+As shown in the example in Fig. \ref{Fig1}, a supervisory model receiving only the direct reasoning (left) might deem it valid (e.g. accepting "reasoning time from sunlight and shadows" as feasible).
+However, if in reality the model cannot progress from analyzing the lighting to reasoning the time (right), it suggests that the reasoning logic is flawed and should be classified as a FP.
+This allows users to identify which parts of the VLM's reasoning are unreliable.
+By designing effective reasoning strategies or fine-tuning the model based on FP instances, the accuracy and reliability of VLM visual reasoning can be improved.

-To address the above issues, we propose ViFP, a framework for visual FP detection to enhance reasoning reliability in VLMs.
-ViFP is compatible with leading closed-source models such as GPT-4o, Gemini 2.5, and Grok-4.
-Its core mechanism compares the consistency between direct and multi-step reasoning outputs to detect FPs.
-Meanwhile, an exclusive correction mechanism has been introduced to optimize multi-step reasoning paths, improving overall reliability in terms of both answer accuracy and reasoning path validity.
-ViFP constructs a generalizable sub-question set derived from real-world question-solving logic to prevent cognitive rigidity.
-ViFP constrains models to select sub-questions only from this set for CoT construction.
-Furthermore, we define mappings between reasoning question types and CoT, requiring the model to perform targeted multi-step reasoning based on the question type.
-This design ensures the normativity of the reasoning process while retaining the model's adaptability to complex scenarios through flexible adjustment of CoT.
+In summary, we propose ViFP, a framework for visual FP detection to enhance reasoning reliability in VLMs.
+ViFP is compatible with leading closed-source VLMs including GPT-4o, Gemini-2.5, and Grok-4.
+ViFP employs a prompt-based evaluation to detect FPs by assessing the consistency between direct and multi-step reasoning outputs.
+Meanwhile, an exclusive correction mechanism has been introduced to optimize multi-step reasoning paths, improving overall reliability in terms of both answer accuracy and reasoning path reliability.
+ViFP constructs a generalizable sub-question set derived from real-world question-solving logic, and defines the mapping between question types and reasoning chains.
+This requires the model to perform targeted, multi-step reasoning based on the question type.
+This design ensures the normativity of the reasoning process, while enabling the model to adapt to complex scenarios by adjusting the reasoning chain flexibly.